The Missouri Teaching and Certification Resource

-Like most states, anyone pursuing a teacher certification in Missouri must submit to a federal and state background check.
-All applicants must register through the State Highway Patrol’s Missouri Automated Criminal History Site (MACHS) before submitting their teacher application documents.
+As in most states, those pursuing teacher certification in Missouri must submit to a federal and state background check.
+All applicants must register through the State Highway Patrol’s Missouri Automated Criminal History Site (MACHS) and complete the fingerprinting process before submitting their teacher application documents.

 Missouri Teachers Licensing Application Process

 Once all requirements for Missouri teacher licensing are fulfilled, applicants must apply for a certificate.
 The required documents to support an application to become a teacher in Missouri are as follows: